Rm-lee/PObox/README.md

 <br>

+### Trying to keep track of all of the projects you are working on, where they're saved, what resources they use, documentation, specific commands to run them ect can be a real pain.
+So I decided to solve this problem by creating a small application that sits in your computers system tray to help organize all of these into one quick and easy to access place.

+#

+## What

-### Cross platform system tray application for Linux and Windows that keeps Project files and resources organized and easily accessible.
-Users can drag and drop project folders onto application to start linking resources for said project.
-Resources that can be linked include, files ( if file is an image a thumbnail will be shown), bookmarks to specific websites needed for project, command line commands for the project and search and linking of specific desktop applications used for project.
-All information is stored in projects.db file created locally in respective platforms app data location.
+#### PO-box is a Cross platform system tray application for Linux, Windows and Mac that keeps Project files and resources organized and easily accessible.
+Resources that can be linked include, files, bookmarks to specific websites useful for a project, command line commands for the project also search and linking of specific desktop applications used for project.
+All information is stored in projects.db3 file created locally in respective platforms app data location.
+On linux this would be located in your user's `home/.config/po-box` directory.

 <br>